gersonfreire/mirror-leech-telegram-bot/README.md

 - `BOT_TOKEN`: The Telegram Bot Token that you got from [@BotFather](https://t.me/BotFather). `Str`
 - `OWNER_ID`: The Telegram User ID (not username) of the Owner of the bot. `Int`
 - `TELEGRAM_API`: This is to authenticate your Telegram account for downloading Telegram files.
-You can get this from <https://my.telegram.org>. `Int`
+You can get this from [App configuration (telegram.org)](https://my.telegram.org/apps). `Int`
 - `TELEGRAM_HASH`: This is to authenticate your Telegram account for downloading Telegram files.
-You can get this from <https://my.telegram.org>. `Str`
+You can get this from [https://my.telegram.org](https://my.telegram.org). `Str`

 **2. Optional Fields**